Home CatsDiarrhoea in Cats: What Causes Loose Motion in Cats and What You Can Do About It

 • The diarrhoea is grey, pale yellow, has worms and/or green

-Each of these signs/conditions indicate a deeper issue that is plaguing your cat’s health.
+Each of these signs/conditions indicates a deeper issue that is plaguing your cat’s health.
 Diarrhoea in cats should never be taken lightly no matter how well you have treated diarrhoea in cats with at-home remedies before this.

 What is Chronic vs. Acute Diarrhoea in Cats?